 When taking out car finance, whether it be a personal car loan or business vehicle finance, fees will be applicable.
 These charges vary from lender to lender and include loan establishment fees and possibly other charges.
 But in addition to the fees applicable when first setting up your loan, there are fees that can apply when the loan is finalised.
 In general terms, these are referred to as ‘break fees’.

 Break fees are, by definition, a fee charged by the lender when a borrower breaks the finance contract.
-Most car loans, both personal and business, are set up for a fixed loan term.
-When the loan is finalised before that scheduled end of the loan term, the lender may charge break fees.
+Most car loans, both personal and business, including those for ABN holder car finance, are set up for a fixed loan term.
+When the loan is finalised before the scheduled end of the loan term, the lender may charge break fees.
 When establishing a motor vehicle loan contract, borrowers should be advised of this by their broker or lender.

 When do vehicle finance break fees apply?